+After the application is made available to merit reviewers, the applicant may contact the DOE program office identified in this FOA to request that it be withdrawn.
 After an application is withdrawn, it may be resubmitted, if this FOA is still open for the submission of applications.
 Such resubmissions will only count as one submission if this FOA restricts the number of applications from an applicant.